GlareDB/glaredb.github.io/_glaredb/sql-commands/copy-to.md

 # COPY TO

-Copy a query results between local filesystems or supported object stores.
+Copy rows from a table or query to local files or supported object stores.

 ## Syntax